I Am Cuba: Reception

-Despite its dazzling technical and formal achievements receiving excellent support, and the participation of the renowned team of Soviet cinematographers Mikhail Kalatozov and Sergei Urusevsky (winners of the 1958 Cannes Film Festival Palme d'Or for The Cranes are Flying, another virtuosistic art film, and also in the midst of the Cold War), the movie was given a rather cold reaction by audiences.
+Despite its dazzling technical and formal achievements receiving excellent support, and the participation of the renowned team of Soviet cinematographers Mikhail Kalatozov and Sergei Urusevsky (winners of the Palme d'Or at the 1958 Cannes Film Festival for The Cranes Are Flying, another virtuosistic art film, and also in the midst of the Cold War), the movie was given a rather cold reaction by audiences.
 In Havana it was criticized for showing a stereotypical view of Cubans, and in Moscow it was considered naïve, not sufficiently revolutionary, even too sympathetic to the lives of the bourgeois, pre-Castro classes.

 The film was shot during a period of relatively uneasy relations between Cuba and the Soviet Union.
 The recently concluded Cuban Missile Crisis had ended with Soviet leader Nikita Khrushchev removing its missiles from the island without consulting Cuban leader Fidel Castro, which opened a period of disagreements between the nations over revolutionary strategy.

 Cameraman Alexander Calzatti stated that the crew "was so enthusiastic [that] we were infected by it, and we worked very hard"; as a result "very soon after we came back to Russia, more than half of our crew died.
 I survived because I was very young."

 The movie never reached Western countries during its original release, being a communist production in the midst of the Cold War era during the United States embargo against Cuba.

 Up until the 1990s, the film was relatively unknown to the general public both locally and internationally.
 This changed when Martin Scorsese and Francis Ford Coppola subsequently began to promote the film after it came to their attention.
 Their love for the film differed from the public opinion at the time as critics called it emotionally dragged out and lacking in sophistication film wise.
 Others thought that the actual filming of the movie was chaotic and brought the audience close to fainting.

+Modern reception was far more positive, with enthusiastic praise for the cinematography in particular.
+Metacritic, which uses a weighted average, assigned the a score of 91 out of 100, based on 20 critics, indicating "universal acclaim".
+Roger Ebert gave a positive but more reserved review, giving it 3/4 stars and saying that I Am Cuba was "dated in its politics.
+Even its depravities and imperialist Yankee behavior seem quaint.
+But as an example of lyrical black-and-white filmmaking, it is still stunning."
+In 2002, Peter Bradshaw of The Guardian gave it 5/5 stars and stated, "This Soviet-Cuban hymn to the Castro revolution has more than it's fair share of agitprop naivety-but for its sheer dazzling technique, and the glorious beauty of its monochrome cinematography, it deserves impregnable classic status".
+Director Gaspar Noe named it as one of the top ten films of all time in the 2022 Sight and Sound poll.